-4.1 A 'Faculty Advisor or Counselor' shall be assigned to a group of 20 students, who shall advise the students about the B.Tech programme, its structure along with curriculum, choice / option for course(s), based on their competence, progress, pre-requisites and interest.

-- 4.2 The Academic Departments of the college invite 'Registration Forms' from students before the beginning of the semester.
-Registration requests for any 'CURRENT SEMESTER' shall be completed BEFORE the commencement of SEEs (Semester End Examinations) of the 'PRECEDING SEMESTER'. - 4.3 A student may be permitted to register for all the subjects/ courses in a semester as specified in the course structure with maximum extra/ additional course(s) limited to 4 credits, based on progress and SGPA/ CGPA, and completion of the 'pre- requisites' as indicated for various subjects/ courses, in the department course structure and syllabus content. - 4.4 If any theory course(s) has an associated laboratory / practical course, while registering for such course(s), the student shall register for laboratory / practical course(s) along with the corresponding theory course(s) in the same semester. - 4.5 Student's choice for 'extra/additional course(s) ' must be clearly indicated, which needs the specific approval and signature of the Faculty Advisor/ Counselor. - 4.6 A student can apply for registration, ONLY AFTER obtaining the 'WRITTEN APPROVAL' from his faculty advisor, which should be submitted to the College Academic Committee through Head of the Department concerned (a copy of the same being retained with Head of the Department, Faculty Advisor and the student). - 4.7 If the student submits ambiguous choices or multiple options or erroneous entries during registration for the course(s) under a given / specified course(s) Group/ Category, as listed in the programme structure, Faculty Advisor will rectify such errors and advise the student accordingly. - 4.8 Course(s) options exercised by the student and approved by Faculty Advisor are final and CANNOT be changed, or inter-changed.
+- 4.1 A 'Faculty Advisor or Counselor' shall be assigned to a group of around 20 students, who shall advise the students about the B.Tech programme, its structure along with curriculum, choice / option for course(s), based on their competence, progress, pre-requisites and interest. - 4.2 The Academic Departments of the college invite 'Registration Forms' from students before the beginning of the semester.
+Registration requests for any 'CURRENT SEMESTER' shall be completed BEFORE the commencement of SEEs (Semester End Examinations) of the 'PRECEDING SEMESTER'. - 4.3 A student may be permitted to register for all the courses in a semester as specified in the course structure with maximum additional course(s) (elective course(s)) limited to 6 credits, duly approved by faculty advisor, based on progress and SGPA/CGPA, and completion of the 'pre- requisites' as indicated for various courses, in the department course structure and syllabus content. - 4.4 A student can apply for registration, ONLY AFTER obtaining the 'WRITTEN APPROVAL' from his faculty advisor, which should be submitted to the College Academic Committee through Head of the Department concerned (a copy of the same being retained with Head of the Department, Faculty Advisor and the student). - 4.5 If the student submits ambiguous choices or multiple options or erroneous entries during registration for the course(s) under a given / specified course(s) Group/ Category, as listed in the programme structure, Faculty Advisor shall rectify such errors and advise the student accordingly. - 4.6 Course(s) options exercised by the student and approved by Faculty Advisor are final and CANNOT be changed, or inter-changed.
 Further, alternate choices shall also not be considered.
 However, if the course(s) that has (have) already been listed for registration (by the department) in a semester could not be offered due to any unforeseen or unexpected reasons, then the student shall be allowed to have alternate choice: either for new course(s) (subject to offering of such course(s)), or for another existing course(s) offered, which may be considered.
-Such alternate arrangements shall be made by the department, with due notification and time-framed schedule, within the FIRST WEEK from the commencement of class-work for that semester. - 4.9 Dropping of course(s) may be permitted, only after obtaining prior approval from the faculty advisor / counselor 'within a period of 15 days' from the beginning of the current semester. - 4.10 Open electives: The student has to choose open electives from the list of open electives given.
-However, the student cannot opt for an open elective course(s) offered by his own (parent) department. - 4.11 Professional electives: The student has to choose the required professional electives from the list given.
+Such alternate arrangements shall be made by the department, with due notification and time-framed schedule, within the FIRST WEEK from the commencement of class-work for that semester. - 4.7 Dropping of course(s) may be permitted, only after obtaining prior approval from the faculty advisor / counselor 'within a period of 15 days' from the beginning of the current semester. - 4.8 Open electives: The student has to choose open electives from the list of open electives given.
+However, the student cannot opt for an open elective course(s) offered by his own (parent) department. - 4.9 Professional electives: The student has to choose the required professional electives from the list given.